SvenWesterbeek/DeHNSSo/README.md

 ### Base Flow

-The base flow data is an interpolated version of DNS results for the problem as described in the previous paragraph using INCA (see Hickel and Adams (2008) and Hickel _et al._ (2014)).
+The base flow data is an interpolated version of DNS results for the problem as described in the previous paragraph using the solver INCA (see Hickel and Adams (2008) and Hickel _et al._ (2014)).
 This data was kindly provided by J. Casacuberta who performed a full DNS simulation for this problem in J. Casacuberta _et al._ (2022).

 ### Nonlinear mode ensemble and amplitude ramping

 The spectral domain is truncated at five harmonics for this case ($N=5$, $M=0$) and the mean flow distortion.
 Only the fundamental mode, characterized by a spanwise wavelength of $\lambda_z = 7.5$ mm or $\beta = 0.18$, is introduced at the inflow as the solution to the local eigenvalue problem.
 The inflow amplitude of $A = 3.5 \times 10^{-2}$ is imposed on the result.
 For this case, amplitude ramping is required.
 The inflow amplitude is increased by 10% each iteration after an amplitude reduction ensures that the linear simulation result is capped at AMAX ($= 0.1$, the default value).
 Reference data for the stability solution is presented by J. Casacuberta (2021) as well as NPSE solutions for the current problem provided by the authors of the current code and also previously shown in the aforementioned work.

-## Swept-wing boundary layer: Interaction of Stationary crossflow instability with a hump <a id="swept-wing-boundary-layer-interaction-of-a-stationary-cfi-with-a-hump"></a>
+## Swept-wing boundary layer: Interaction of Stationary Crossflow Instability with a hump <a id="swept-wing-boundary-layer-interaction-of-a-stationary-cfi-with-a-hump"></a>

 This third simulation considers the interaction of a stationary CFI with a smooth hump.
 This case was previously examined in both Westerbeek (2023a) and the article on the current solver Westerbeek (2023b).